AleZob/CBLAutonomousSystemTwinnings/docs/Technical-Reflection.md

 Physical-to-digital communication was implemented by the TurtleBot sending its LiDAR data to its digital twin.
 This data was used to direct the point-to-point navigation of the TurtleBot.
-It was not used to direct which line the TurtleBot was sent to.
+It was not used to direct which line the TurtleBot was sent to, as we resrted to only working with a single bus line.
 This is one of the most important features we would want to add, if given more time.

-Digital-to-physical communication was implemented by using demand data to guide the line and stop a TurtleBot is assigned, and then publishing a goal pose along that line.
+Digital-to-physical communication was implemented by using demand data to guide the initial stop a TurtleBot is assigned, and then publishing a goal pose to that stop.
 We could have considered more variables in assigning these, but as the current level is sufficient for proving the concept, we would only implement this if we had more than the theoretical 1 to 5 weeks.

-The reason why did not implement certain features in the parapgraphs above was that we were too busy trying to solve a more critical issue addressed in the next section.
-We faced no other challenged trying to implement them, as we did not try in the first place, because our attention was elsewhere.
+The reason why we did not implement certain features mentioned in the parapgraphs above is that we were too busy trying to solve a more critical issue addressed in the next section.
+We faced no additional challenges trying to implement them, as we did not try in the first place since our attention was elsewhere.

 ## State Synchronization